-In addition, we are striving to improve alignment of economic, social, regulatory, and funding policies to streamline business operations, reducing the administrative burden on early childhood providers while allowing them to cover the costs of providing quality programs.
+In addition, we are striving to improve alignment of economic, social, regulatory, and funding policies to streamline business operations and reduce the administrative burden on early childhood providers.
+The intention of these efforts is to allow them to not only cover the costs of providing quality programs but also run a profitable business.